Physicians

 If you completed your education and training as a doctor abroad, you will require an official licence (Approbation) in order to work in your profession in Germany.
 Without this licence, you may not be able to treat patients as an on-duty doctor in Germany.
 The Approbation is an official licence to practise medicine with an unrestricted professional permit.
 To obtain this licence, your education and training must be recognised as an equivalent to the German education and training programme for doctors.

 The competent authorities for access to the profession are the medical licensing authorities in your respective federal state.
-Click here to find a list of the competent authorities issuing licences to practise medicine.
-When applying for a licence and a professional permit to practise medicine, proof of your physical fitness, personal suitability and your knowledge of the German language are usually required.
-The language requirements for each federal state can be found here.
+A list of the competent authorities issuing licences to practise medicine is provided by the German Medical Association or via the "Recognition Finder ".
+When applying for a licence and a professional permit to practise medicine, proof of your physical fitness (proof from your country of origin or a medical certificate issued in Germany), personal suitability (certificate of good conduct or standing from your home country or a German certificate of conduct (Führungzeugnis)) and your knowledge of the German language are usually required.
+Information on the language requirements for each federal state is provided by the Marburger Bund association .
+The minimum requirement in all federal states is general language level B2 of the Common European Framework of Reference for Languages (CEFR).
+In addition, a special medical language test based on level C1 of the CEFR is usually required.

-Did you acquire an additional medical qualification or specialisation abroad?
-Then you can also apply for the recognition of your specialist title.
-Please note that this application can only be made if you have already been granted a licence to practise medicine.
+Do you have an additional medical qualification or specialisation as a consultant obtained abroad?
+You can also apply for this specialisation to be recognised.
+This application can only be made if you already have been granted a licence to practise medicine.

 As a citizen of the European Union, Liechtenstein, Iceland, Norway or Switzerland, you do not require a visa or a residence permit to work in Germany.
 Citizens of other countries do require a residence permit for that purpose.
 You can find more information on the work visa for qualified professionals and the EU Blue Card in the "Visa" section.